Let’s get the tech set up before working on the crafty stuff.

 The doom-red eyes are modeled after the red-irised eyes he wears for most of this part of the movie.

 There’s a short moment where the character’s eyes go through several bizarre patterns, including the classic cartoon “hypno eyes.”
 A last-minute addition to the eye animation code made it possible to spin the eye graphics…specifically so I could make this effect!
+These are in the doom-spiral folder.

 Most any MONSTER M4SK eye graphics should work okay, but I made a few tweaks to these specifically to assist with the Pepper’s ghost effect…